 Larry: Since when do you gotta be nice to be right?

-The Avengers: Captain America, tired of Stark's arrogant egomania, tries to insult his manliness by accusing him of being nothing without his Iron Man armor.
+The Avengers: Captain America, tired of Stark's egomania, tries to insult his manliness by accusing him of being nothing without his Iron Man armor.
 Stark effortlessly swats the insult down:

 Stark: A genius billionaire playboy philanthropist.

 What really makes it this trope, however, is that it's followed by Natasha - not the biggest Tony Stark fan given their interaction in Iron Man 2 - nodding in acknowledgement of the point.